-Lobsters, seaweed and the effects of a warming ocean in Atlantic Canada | CBC News
+How Atlantic Canada's warming ocean could impact everything from seaweed to lobster | CBC News

 But the southern range of Ascophyllum in Massachusetts is now far less productive than it used to be, according to Acadian Seaplants CEO J.P.
 Deveau.

 "The warming water is having an impact down there," Deveau said this week during a break at an Ocean Frontier Institute conference in Halifax.

 "The question that we have is what's going to happen here in the future in Atlantic Canada?
 Will our Ascophyllum stocks be impacted?
 And certainly it is of big concern from our point of view."

 Deveau was part of a panel discussing the impact of climate on fisheries, and of fisheries on the climate.
 He said his company is willing to work with scientists to better understand the impact of ocean warming on seaweed habitat.

-What about lobster
+What about lobster?

 Warming temperatures have so far not impacted lobster landings in the Maritimes.